mariamaged/assignment/ReadME.md

         {
             "invalidValue": 2,
             "message": [
-                "Height unit should be equal to cm", "Data type invalid: should be String"
+                "Height unit should be equal to cm.", "Data type invalid: should be String."
             ],
             "property": "packageDetails.height.unit"
         },
         {
             "invalidValue": "five",
-            "message": "Data type invalid: should be Numeric", "property": "packageDetails.weight.value"
+            "message": "Data type invalid: should be Numeric.", "property": "packageDetails.weight.value"
         },
         {
             "invalidValue": "pound",
-            "message": "Weight unit should be equal to gram", "property": "packageDetails.weight.unit"
+            "message": "Weight unit should be equal to gram.", "property": "packageDetails.weight.unit"
         }
     ],